sath111/AES128/README.md

 ![resource](Image/resources.png)

 ## **Performance**
 * The AES-128 encryption core operates at a **maximum frequency of 117.92 MHz** on the DE2 FPGA board, as reported by the Quartus Timing Analyzer.

+## **References**
+* A. Brokalakis, H. Michail, A. Kakarountas, E. Fotopoulou, A. Milidonis, G. Theodoridis, C. Goutis(2005): "**A High-Speed and Area Efficient Hardware Implementation of AES-128 Encryption Standard**". https://www.researchgate.net/publication/255574994_A_High-Speed_and_Area_Efficient_Hardware_Implementation_of_AES128_Encryption_Standard